Dynatrace/Dynatrace-OneAgent-Chef/README.md

 ## Overview

-This recipe downloads and installs the [Dynatrace](http://www.dynatrace.com/) OneAgent on linux systems.
+This recipe downloads and installs the [Dynatrace](http://www.dynatrace.com/) OneAgent on Linux or Windows systems.

 ### Sample Usage
 ####Linux